- Make sure you, your whānau, and people visiting your baby are up to date with immunisations. People who are sick should not visit.

-- The whooping cough vaccine (Boostrix) is available FREE for pregnant women between gestational weeks 28 and 38.
+- The whooping cough vaccine (Boostrix) is recommended and available FREE for pregnant women between gestational weeks 28 and 38.

 - Whooping cough vaccination is quick, simple and available at your GP, some lead maternity carers and through selected Waikato pharmacies.